|Quick Facts: Delivery Truck Drivers and Driver/Sales Workers|

 Delivery truck drivers and driver/sales workers have a physically demanding job.
 Driving a truck for long periods can be tiring.
 When loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.

-Delivery truck drivers and driver/sales workers typically enter their occupations with a high school diploma or equivalent.
+Delivery truck drivers and driver/sales workers typically need a high school diploma or equivalent to enter these occupations.
 However, some opportunities exist for those without a high school diploma.
 Workers undergo 1 month or less of on-the-job training.
 They must have a driver’s license from the state in which they work and have a clean driving record.

 Explore resources for employment and wages by state and area for delivery truck drivers and driver/sales workers.